 We monitored Bull Trout spawners and kelts in the Chowade River and Cypress Creek using Logie 2100C resistivity counters (Windsford, UK).
 Counters in the Chowade River and Cypress Creek were located at 22.8 rkm and 15.9 rkm, respectively, upstream of their confluences with the Halfway River (Figure 2.1).
-The Chowade River counter was moved upstream in 2023 to be situated upstream of a large side channel that has taken more of the mainstem flow within recent years.
-The side channel had minimal flow when the previous counter site was selected, but in 2022 and 2023 we estimated that approximately half of the river flow was diverted to the side channel.
+The Chowade River counter was moved in 2023 to be situated upstream of a large side channel that has taken more of the mainstem flow within recent years.
+In 2024 the counter remained in the same spot that was selected in 2023.
 The Chowade River and Cypress Creek are dynamic and ever-changing systems, and the Chowade River counter site has been moved twice since monitoring began in 2016.
 Counter sites are carefully selected to maximize river coverage and detection efficiency, and equipment is calibrated for each site and year to ensure kelt estimates are comparable among years.